-- Students are required to complete and submit all assessments.
-A maximum of one assessment per module may be condoned under exceptional cases.
-All G13 Rules apply as per the Institution's Rule Book for Students. - A student is required to obtain a minimum of 40% year mark for each module before being allowed to submit the portfolio/complete the capstone module.
+A student is required to obtain a sub-minimum of 40% before being allowed to submit the portfolio/complete the capstone module.

 3.3.3.
 Exclusion Rules

 In addition to DUT Rule G17, a Semester I student who fails three or more modules with a final result of less than 40% in each of the failed modules is not permitted to reregister in this programme.
 Deregistration from any modules is according to the provision of DUT Rule G6.